UPPMAX/HPC-python/docs/day2/use_isolated_environments.rst

 .. note::

    - You can use "pip list" on the command line (after loading the python module) to see which packages are available and which versions.
-   - Some packages may be inhereted from the modules you have loaded
+   - Some packages may be inherited from the modules you have loaded
    - You can do ``pip list --local`` to see what is installed by you in the environment.
    - Some IDE:s like Spyder may only find those "local" packages
    - To save space, you should load any other Python modules you will need that are system installed before installing your own packages!
 Remember to choose ones that are compatible with the Python version you picked!